Miss-Inputs/GeoGuessr-maps/README.md

 Converted points from querying Overpass Turbo for `cuisine=burger`.
 Expectedly very USA-heavy.

+[No USA](https://www.geoguessr.com/maps/674409afa919c46bb1fa67f6) This still has some US territories, because I was too lazy to remove those too, but those weren't the problem in terms of balance so it's fine.

 TODO: Alternate version without chains (just anything with a `brand` property)
-TODO: Alternate version without the USA (maybe I should do that for every map)

-TODO: Compute country stats for all of the worldwide ones, state stats for the Australia ones, etc (might be better to put that on a spreadsheet because it'd be more readable that way)